nu-team-project/api/readme.md

 | Paramater Name | Datatype | Required / Default | Description |
 |---|---|---|---|
 | `alert_id` | _int_ | _required_ | id of the alert to be deleted, must exist in the database or the error `"unrecognised alert_id {}"` will be returned |

 ---

-## Emulate

-**Emulate** - `/emulate`
-- Runs the script to create a full set of emulated values for all devices stored in the database.
-This does not take parameters.

----